NhatNguyen1502/java-database-capstone/user_stories.md

 _As a patient, I want to search for doctors by specialization, name, or availability, so that I can find the most suitable healthcare provider for my needs._

 **Acceptance Criteria:**
-1. Search interface allows filtering by specialization, name, location
+1. Search interface allows filtering by specialization and name
-2. Search results display doctor name, photo, specialization, rating
+2. Search results display doctor name, specialization, years_of_experience
-3. Search results show doctor availability (next available slot)
+3. Search results show doctor availability based on doctor_schedules
-4. Patient can view detailed doctor profiles from search results
+4. Patient can view detailed doctor profiles (bio, consultation_fee)
-5. Search results load within 2 seconds
-6. No results message appears when no doctors match criteria
+5. Only active doctors (is_active = TRUE) appear in results

 **Priority:** Medium

-**Story Points:** 8
+**Story Points:** 5

-**Notes:**
-- Implement auto-complete for doctor names and specializations
-- Add sorting options (by rating, availability, distance)

 ---